guoqingoceanrs/Ocean-Color-data-access/README.md

-# OB.DAAC
+# Ocean Color data access
-This repository stores all the user history code for OB.DAAC.
-All the sample python scripts for reading, displaying, and analyzing L2 and L3 data will be explained and provided
+This repository contains code, tutorials, and example Python scripts for working with NASA OB.DAAC ocean color data.
+It provides step-by-step examples for accessing, reading, visualizing, and analyzing Level-2 (L2) and Level-3 (L3) datasets.